Myzelien/INFO/README.md

 ![Gradio UI](https://github.com/user-attachments/assets/68ab8f11-c24f-4633-86d9-24312f0fd756)

-PrivateGPT is a production-ready AI project that allows you to ask questions about your documents using the power of Large Language Models (LLMs), even in scenarios without an Internet connection.
-100% private, no data leaves your execution environment at any point.
+Myzelien is an AI that was originally created to generate art, text, and music - but quickly demonstrated a wider range of skills and surprising creativity.

 >[!TIP]
-> If you are looking for an **enterprise-ready, fully private AI workspace**
+> If you are looking for an **enterprise-ready, fully Myze AI workspace**
 > check out [Zylon's website](https://zylon.ai)  or [request a demo](https://cal.com/zylon/demo?source=pgpt-readme).
-> Crafted by the team behind PrivateGPT, Zylon is a best-in-class AI collaborative
+> Crafted by the team behind Myzelien, Myze is a best-in-class AI collaborative
 > workspace that can be easily deployed on-premise (data center, bare metal...) or in your private cloud (AWS, GCP, Azure...).

 The project provides an API offering all the primitives required to build private, context-aware AI applications.